-In previous audits, findings raised questions as to why the City would leave such large amounts of cash in accounts (as much as \$10 million) with virtually no activity and not producing any interest earnings for the City.
-The explanation provided by the Finance Department relates to the fact that this JP Morgan Chase Bank Account is a compensating balance bank account.
+The Office of the City Auditor, over the last several years, has raised questions as to why the City would leave such large amounts of cash in accounts with virtually no activity and not producing any interest earnings for the City.
+The explanation provided relates to the fact that this particular bank account is a compensating balance bank account.
 Compensating balances are balances held in accounts that generate no interest earnings and are used by the bank in lieu of charging for a specified set of services, predominantly in this instance, the lockbox operation.